 Establish corrective actions if monitoring determines a CCP is not within the established limits.
 In case a problem occurs, corrective actions must be in place to ensure no public health hazard occurs.

 Establish effective record-keeping procedures that document the HACCP system is working properly.
 Records should document CCP monitoring, verification activities, and deviation records.

 Establish procedures for verifying that the HACCP system is working properly.
 Verification procedures may include reviewing the HACCP plan, CCP records, critical limits as well as conducting microbial sampling.
 Both plant personnel and FSIS inspectors will conduct verification activities.

 HOW TO IMPLEMENT?

 When attempting to incorporate the standards that the HACCP demands, it is in a company’s best interest to keep track of their product with ultimate efficiency and accuracy.
-A cloud ERP solution can keep processes intact, and help maintain the safe status of the product, and the way that product is grown/manufactured, packed and shipped. iNECTA Food, Seafood and Produce can help businesses comply with HACCP regulations by managing the processes that make the business run while controlling and minimizing hazardous conditions within the workplace.
+A cloud ERP solution can keep processes intact, and help maintain the safe status of the product, and the way that product is grown/manufactured, packed, and shipped. iNECTA Food, Seafood, and Produce can help businesses comply with HACCP regulations by managing the processes that make the business run while controlling and minimizing hazardous conditions within the workplace.

 With the COVID-19 crisis still in full tilt throughout the United States, food safety regulation procedures must still be observed and practiced.
-While other industries are pulling back efforts in upkeep in effort to flatten the curve, the food safety regulation industry can not afford to.
+While other industries are pulling back efforts in upkeep in an effort to flatten the curve, the food safety regulation industry can not afford to.
 The HACCP is one of the most comprehensive food safety programs available to food manufacturers, processors, and distributors.
 Therefore it should always be in consideration as a method to thwart potential food-borne illnesses and contaminations.
-During a time where airborne illness is running amuck, the last thing this country needs a is a major food-borne illness causing more chaos.
+During a time where airborne illness is running amuck, the last thing this country needs is a major food-borne illness causing more chaos.